benmvp/slides/2018/reactnext/react-eco.md

   * This is when I think it makes sense to learn and add it in
 - Redux uses the concept of reducers where you generate new state on actions
 - Mobx uses Observables that subscribe to mutations to state
+- Quite possible that with React Context & Hooks we won't even need Redux or MobX

 /////
 <!-- .slide: data-background="url(../../img/nav-react/eva-tillmann-677057-clown-fish-unsplash.jpg) no-repeat center" data-background-size="cover" -->